T

 PaceStandard

-This 3-day itinerary for Da Nang balances iconic landmarks with local experiences, focusing on its beautiful coastline, rich history, and delicious cuisine.
-You'll explore the famous My Khe Beach, marvel at the Dragon Bridge, discover the spiritual sanctuaries of Marble Mountains, and immerse yourself in Cham history at the museum.
-The itinerary is designed for solo travelers seeking a mid-range budget and a balanced pace, with ample opportunities for photography and culinary exploration.
+This 3-day solo itinerary for Da Nang balances iconic landmarks with local experiences.
+You'll explore stunning beaches, marvel at architectural wonders like the Dragon Bridge and Marble Mountains, and immerse yourself in the vibrant local culture and cuisine.
+The itinerary is designed for a mid-range budget and a balanced pace, offering ample opportunities for photography and culinary exploration.

 Day 1 · Da Nang